Cam Hashemi

 Another important lever we have is how we communicate.
 In the dance between focus and coordination, communication is our basic step.
 Ineffective communicators blast trivial messages through large, coordination-heavy channels, or slip urgent messages into quiet, focus-optimized channels.
 This is where the discussion between synchronous vs asynchronous communication comes in.
 Effective communicators choose a medium that best balances the focus-coordination needs of their message, their team, and the moment.

-Lastly, the critical dimension where focus and coordination vary is time.
+But the critical dimension where focus and coordination vary is time.
 Healthy teams know which moments require more focus, and which ones require more coordination.
 Failing teams call meetings when focus is needed and go into isolation when coordination is needed.
 And even deeper: all of the above dimensions change over time.
 Teams grow and shrink, personalities come and go, and tools are added and removed from our communication stacks.
 Our changing focus-coordination needs require us to constantly adapt to the present.

 Conclusion

 The focus-coordination tradeoff is constant in an ever-changing workplace.
 Agile vs waterfall, sync vs async, remote vs colocated: all discussions about teamwork sit atop the focus-coordination spectrum.
 And since the focus-coordination spectrum has several dimensions, which each changing over time, there is not one answer to all these questions, only those that better or worse fit a team’s current context.
-The answer isn’t just “it depends”: it’s an ongoing discovery of how it depends and what it depends on.
+The answer here isn’t just “it depends”: it’s an investigation of how it depends and what it depends on.
 As teammates and as leaders, we need to constantly listen to our team’s focus and coordination needs, and adapt accordingly.